Slaviša Ristić: Parliamentarian

-During his first assembly term, Ristić was a member of the committee on Kosovo and Metohija; a deputy member of the committee on the economy, regional development, trade, tourism, and energy; and a member of the parliamentary friendship groups with China and Russia.
-Like several other opposition parties, the Otadžbina movement began boycotting parliament in early 2019 and later boycotted the 2020 Serbian parliamentary election.
-Ristić's first term ended on 3 August 2020.
+During his first assembly term, Ristić was a member of the committee on Kosovo and Metohija, a deputy member of the economy committee, and a member of the parliamentary friendship groups with China and Russia.
+Like several other opposition parties, the Otadžbina movement adopted a policy of non-participation with Serbian governmental institutions in early 2019 on the grounds that Vučić and the SNS were undermining democracy in Serbia.
+The movement later boycotted the 2020 Serbian parliamentary election.
+Ristić's first term assembly ended on 3 August 2020.

-In February 2022, he announced that Otadžbina would support presidential candidate Zdravko Ponoš and the United for the Victory of Serbia coalition in the 2022 Serbian general election.
-Ristić was himself included in the twenty-sixth position on the coalition's electoral list, with an endorsement from the Party of Freedom and Justice (Stranka slobode i pravde, SSP), and was elected to a second term when the list won thirty-eight mandates.
-He now serves in a parliamentary group led by SSP vice-president Marinika Tepić.
-Because Otadžbina is not an official political party, he is recognized in the assembly as an independent.
+The opposition ended its election boycott in 2022, and in February of that year Ristić announced that Otadžbina would support presidential candidate Zdravko Ponoš and the United for the Victory of Serbia coalition in the 2022 Serbian general election.
+Ristić was himself included in the twenty-sixth position on the coalition's electoral list, with an endorsement from the centre-left Party of Freedom and Justice (SSP), and was elected to a second term when the list won thirty-eight mandates.
+During his second assembly term, he served in a parliamentary group led by SSP vice-president Marinika Tepić.
+He again served as a member of the committee on Kosovo and Metohija and was a deputy member of the administrative committee.

-Ristić is once again a member of the Serbian assembly's committee on Kosovo and Metohija and a deputy member of its committee on administrative, budgetary, mandate, and immunity issues.
-He has said that any responsible Serbian government would prioritize the return of displaced Serbs to Kosovo in its dialogues with the Priština authorities.

 In August 2022, Ristić said that many Serb families in Kosovo were leaving the area due to increased threats from the Priština authorities and accused the Serbian government of contributing to the problem by its inaction.
+In July 2023, he accused Republic of Kosovo prime minister Albin Kurti of seeking to expel Kosovo's Serbs via intimidation, adding that the Belgrade authorities had no effective strategy in response.

+Otadžbina participated in the 2023 Serbian parliamentary election as part of the Serbia Against Violence (SPN) coalition.
+Ristić appeared in the ninety-third position on the coalition's list with an endorsement from the SSP and was not re-elected when the list won sixty-five seats.
+He is currently the fourth candidate in sequence with the right to enter the assembly as the replacement for another SSP-endorsed delegate, should a vacancy arise.